 This one might sound a tad ridiculous, but if you think about it how many times do we get stressed or annoyed when communicating with strangers abroad?
 Because the WiFi does not work, when you’re being ripped off on the haggling or because you simply can’t find the hotel.

-The first step to get over a stressful situation is simply to smile.
+The first step to getting over a stressful situation is simply to smile.
 As much far apart you might be culture-wise, a smile is a smile.
 It will make YOU feel more relaxed and tranquil and will

 open an instant line of communication, creating empathy and a human connection.